philomusica/tickets-lambda-basket-service/README.md

-# tickets-lambda-process-payment
+# tickets-lambda-basket-service
-A lambda function responsible for taking purchase details from frontend form and processing the payment and ticket sale
+A lambda function responsible for taking purchase details from frontend form, checking stock, calcuating the balance and starting the payment process

 ## Install dependencies
 ```